terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `string`; Required
 The name of the current environment as it is known in the Host Environment.
 This can be used in Kaml View javascript or a CalcEngine if different functionality needs to occur based on which environment (i.e. DEV, QA, PROD) a Kaml View is running.

-This value is passed into the RBL Framework calculations via the `iEnvironment` input.
+This value is passed into the RBLe Framework calculations via the `iEnvironment` input.

 ### IKatAppOptions.requestIP